MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Error Detection and Recovery

 \subsection{Data Preprocessing}

-In Fig.~\ref{fig:scheme_overview}, the monitored cross-stage variables from the PPC pipeline are processed in the data preprocessing block before sent to the anomaly detection block.
-There are two steps in data preprocessing, including data format transformation and delta calculation.
-First, for data format transformation, the sign and exponent bits of \textit{float64} variables are transformed into 16-bits integer variables, reducing double-precision floating-point operations into 16-bits integer operations.
-Since transient faults at the mantissa bits of \textit{float64} are insignificant as shown in Section~\ref{subsec: cross-stage}, only the sign and exponent bits are monitored to reduce the overhead of detection.
-Second, the deltas of the incoming variables are calculated.
-We define delta as the number of value changes from the previous time point to the current time point for a variable.
-Fig.~\ref{fig:histogram_compare} shows the insight of using the variable's delta for anomaly detection.
-For most variables, the value could have either uniform distribution or Gaussian distribution.
-For instance, the \textit{multi\_x} variable of a way-point indicates the local goal in the x-axis and has a uniform distribution as shown in Fig.~\ref{fig:histogram_original}.
-However, the uniform value distribution is not well suited to Gaussian-based anomaly detection, leading to very low detection accuracy.
-By leveraging the variables' continuous property, the uniform distribution can be transformed into Gaussian distribution by calculating the variables' delta.
-Furthermore, the range of the variable's delta is much smaller than the original data.
-For instance, as shown in Fig.~\ref{fig:histogram_compare}, range of \textit{multi\_x}, \textit{multi\_vx}, and \textit{multi\_ax} variables are reduced by 98\%, 94\%, and 76\%, respectively, making the differences between normal and anomaly data even more.
-Thus, the data preprocessing can increase the performance of the anomaly detection while decreasing the overhead of detection.
+In Fig.~\ref{fig:scheme_overview}, the monitored inter-kernel states from the PPC pipeline are processed in the data preprocessing block before sent to the anomaly detection block.
+Data preprocessing has two steps, including data format transformation and delta calculation.
+First, for data format transformation, the sign and exponent bits of \textit{float64} states are transformed into 16-bits integer states.
+Since SDC at the mantissa bits of \textit{float64} is insignificant for value changes, only the sign and exponent bits are monitored to reduce the detection overhead.
+Second, the deltas of the incoming states are calculated.
+We define delta as the number of value changes from the previous time point to the current time point for an inter-kernel state.
+We found that the delta value distribution is close to a Gaussian distribution and has a much smaller value range than the original data, making the differences between normal and anomaly data even larger.